jacebenson/cedar/docs/docs/how-to/pagination.md

 </TabItem>
 </Tabs>

 Now we need a way to pass a value for the `page` parameter to the query.
-To do that we'll take advantage of a little RedwoodJS magic.
+To do that we'll take advantage of a little CedarJS magic.
 Remember from the tutorial how you made the post id part of the route path `(<Route path="/blog-post/{id:Int}" page={BlogPostPage} name="blogPost" />)` and that id was then sent as a prop to the BlogPostPage component?
 We'll do something similar here for the page number, but instead of making it a part of the url path, we'll make it a url query string.
 These, too, are magically passed as a prop to the relevant page component.
 And you don't even have to update the route to make it work!
 Let's update `HomePage.js` to handle the prop.

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">